Skip to content

 American Airlines AAdvantage® MileUp® card artCiti® / AAdvantage® Platinum Select® World Elite Mastercard® card artAAdvantage® Aviator® Red World Elite Mastercard® card artCiti® / AAdvantage® Executive World Elite Mastercard® card artCitiBusiness® / AAdvantage® Platinum Select® Mastercard® card art

-Earnings on American Airlines purchases2x2x2x4x
+American Airlines purchases

 2x